port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/gcp/examples/generic-assets.md

 ---
 sidebar_position: 1
-title: Export GCP Assets using Terraform
+title: GCP Assets Inventory
-description: Bring your assets using the Port's terraform provider
+description: Bring generic information of assets using terraform
 ---

-# Export GCP Assets using Terraform
+# GCP Assets Inventory

-In this example you are going to export some general information about a GCP project and all of its assets, to Port.
+In this example you are going to export some generic information about a GCP project and all of its assets, to Port.

 Here is the complete `main.tf` file: